Who are we?

 How we collect your data and what data is collected

 When you visit our websites, get in contact with the business or use our services, we collect personal data.
 The ways we collect it can be broadly categorised into the following:

 Information you provide to us directly : When you visit or use some parts of our websites and/or services we might ask you to provide personal data to us.
-This could include but is not limited to asking you for your contact information when you fill out a contact form on the website, when you make a support request to our team in relation to your website, when you apply for a job or a placement with Together Digital, or when you sign up to our newsletter on the site.
+This could include but is not limited to asking you for your contact information when you fill out a contact form on the website, when you make a support request to our team in relation to your website, when you apply for a job or a placement with Together Video, or when you sign up to our newsletter on the site.
 You are not required to provide us with personal information however this may prevent us from providing our products and services to you.

 Information we collect automatically : We collect some information about you automatically when you visit our websites or use our services, like your IP address and device type.
 We also collect anonymous analytical information about the pages you visit on our website, how you interact with our website, and where you were referred from to reach our website.
 This allows us to better understand how our website is performing and allows us to improve our website in the future.